Business Doctor’s guide to bidding on public sector works

 The process for bidding a contract or framework is the same.
-I suggest you bid some contracts first to get practiced, as frameworks tend to be of a longer duration and are not issued so frequently.
+I suggest you bid on some contracts first to get practised, as frameworks tend to be of a longer duration and are not issued so frequently.
 The process occurs in three stages.

 Expression of Interest.
 (EOI)

 You start by registering on the Government portal https://www.gov.uk/contracts-finder Once registered you will be notified, by the issue of a Prior Information Notice (PIN), when contracts are available to bid which meet the criteria you specified.
 When you see one you would like to bid on, you register your interest, by completing the Expression of Interest.
 Having returned the EOI you will be notified as to when the Pre-Qualification Questionnaire will be available.
 (PQQ)

 Pre-Qualification Questionnaire.
 (PQQ)

 By completing the PQQ you demonstrate to the client that your business is a suitable business to carry out the work.
 This questionnaire is purely to “select” the most suitable businesses to bid on.
 The “selected” businesses will then be bidding against their peers.
 This removes the underqualified businesses.
 If you meet the PQQ requirements and score above the cut-off a number of bidders, you will then be Invited to Tender, (ITT).

 Invitation to Tender (ITT)

 The ITT is where you complete the answer to the questions from the ITT which provides marks for the evaluator to determine who to “award” the contract to.
 The “selection” scores have no part in this.
 Your scoring starts from zero for the “award”.
 Questions can be weighted so there can be a bias towards quality, time or cost.
 So, the price may not have much weight, if the quality is more important to the client.
 The submission of the ITT concludes the bid.
 There may be some clarifications but the bid must comply to be accepted.